eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 ### Appointment type

 Tells the applicant the type of appointment.
 Appointment types can be:

+##### Multiple
+* Multiple

+##### Permanent
 *	Permanent

+##### Temporary
+*	Detail
+*	Intermittent
+* Seasonal
 *	Temporary
 *	Term

-*	Detail
-*	Intermittent
+##### Student
 *	Internships
-*	Recent graduates
+*	Recent graduate
+* Presidential Management Fellows

+[Definitions for appointment types](https://www.usajobs.gov/Help/working-in-government/pay-and-leave/appointment-types/) are maintained in the Help Center.

+#### Recent change

+As of the 6.6 release override text has now become supplemental text and will appear next to the value for appointment type.
+This is to ensure that the key information is conveyed and there is consistency across job announcements.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">